Adoption is a process where you give legal consent for your child to become part of another family on a permanent basis.

 After the birth, you will be encouraged to care for your baby in the hospital.
 You will then take your baby home for a while or place them in temporary (pre-adoptive) foster care.
 Tusla will support you to do this.

-- complete all the necessary legal forms
+- help you complete legal forms

 Your baby will then be placed with the prospective adoptive parents or parent.
-When the baby has been with them for a few months they will apply to formally adopt your baby.
-When you are sure that legal adoption is the right choice for you and your baby you will sign your final consent to the adoption.
+After a few months they will apply to formally adopt your baby.

 Adoption orders